Greek Warfare

 The burial mound of the 192 Athenians who died at Marathon

 Background to the Battle of Marathon, 490BC.
 This was the first battle of the wars between Greece and Persia.
 Despite overwhelming odds the Athenian army won a stunning victory.
-The runner Pheidippides was sent 146 miles to Sparta to ask for help - which did not come in time.
+The runner Philippides was sent 146 miles to Sparta to ask for help - which did not come in time.
 We will look at maps and discuss the threat of Persia.

 Maps of Greece and Persian Empire, and Marathon area